magnusjt/sudoku/README.md

 - Solver actors/effects can display the candidates as well, not just the cell.
 But maybe it's nice to have to work for it a bit?

 GUI:
-- Need to clean up the gui code in general.
-The state management is just shit.
-The theme is ugly.
-Also, performance can be better.
 - Mobile
-- Digit selection outside of the grid (also important for mobile)
 - Save progress and/or total points etc. Server side or just local?
 - Input custom board
 - Eraser tool